ZZ-Cat/CRSFforArduino/README.md

 ## Installation

-### PlatformIO dependency

-Simply add `https://github.com/ZZ-Cat/CRSFforArduino.git @^ 1.0.0` to your `lib_deps` section in your `platformio.ini` file.
-PlatformIO will take care of the rest.
-This is fairly new, so any hiccups, don't hesitate to let me know via my Issues tab.

 ### Latest release

 Currently, the only releases that are available right now are all pre-releases and are Major version 0.x.x.